OpenCTI-Platform/docs/docs/usage/filters-migration.md

     - The keys are of type string (no more static list of enums).
     - The 'values' attribute can no longer contain null values (use the 'nil' operator instead).

-- We also renamed some filter keys, to be consistant with the entities schema definitions.
+- We also renamed some filter keys, to be consistent with the entities schema definitions.

 - We implemented the handling of the different operators and modes in the backend.